Neural Adaptive SCEne Tracing: Related Works

 The Neural Radiance Fields (NeRF) work~\cite{mildenhall2020nerf} paved the way to a new sub-domain in neural rendering.
 NeRF and its many adaptations show impressive results in several graphics tasks.
 However, the large number of samples needed per ray and the requirement to evaluate the network for each sample is a real obstacle for real-time applications.
 Several strategies have been explored to speed up the neural rendering using NeRF-like networks.
-These approaches include pruning~\cite{liu2020neural}, network factorizations~\cite{Reiser2021ICCV}, caching~\cite{garbin2021fastnerf}, use of dynamic data structures~\cite{liu2020neural, yu2021plenoctrees}, and directly learning the integral along a ray~\cite{lindell2021autoint}.
+These approaches include pruning~\cite{liu2020neural}, network factorizations~\cite{Reiser2021ICCV}, caching~\cite{garbin2021fastnerf}, use of dynamic data structures~\cite{liu2020neural}, \cite{yu2021plenoctrees}, and directly learning the integral along a ray~\cite{lindell2021autoint}.
+Most of these approaches improve only the rendering performance, but not the training.
+In this work we specifically target accelerations of the training time by direct training on a hierarchical representation.

 \paragraph{3D Scene Representation} is of paramount importance in the reconstruction process.
 Historically, several ways have been used for the representation of the geometry of the scene, including regular 3D grids of voxels representing discrete occupancy, point clouds, polygon meshes, set of depth maps, or a function of the distance to the closest surface~\cite{seitz2006comparison}.
 More recently, several neural representation have been proposed.
 They can be classified into explicit, implicit and hybrid representations.
-The explicit methods describe the scene based on a collection of primitives like voxels~\cite{sitzmann2019deepvoxels}, point clouds~\cite{aliev2020neural}, meshes~\cite{hedman2018deep}, or multi-plane images~\cite{zhou2018stereo, flynn2019deepview}.
+The explicit methods describe the scene based on a collection of primitives like voxels~\cite{sitzmann2019deepvoxels}, point clouds~\cite{aliev2020neural}, meshes~\cite{hedman2018deep}, or multi-plane images~\cite{zhou2018stereo}, \cite{flynn2019deepview}.
 The rendering using these representations is fast, but their huge requirements in terms of memory, make them challenging to scale.